MarRoth93/Study_ML/README.md

 ## Repository structure

 ### `math_for_ml`
 Introductory mathematics used in machine learning.
-The notebooks have been reorganised into themed subfolders:
+Current subfolders: `01_linear_algebra`, `02_multivariate_calculus`, and `additional_resources`.
+The notebooks are organised into themed subfolders:

 #### `01_vectors`
 - **01_vector_operations.ipynb** – Walkthrough of fundamental vector math with NumPy.
 Covers vector definitions, addition, subtraction and scalar multiplication with small practical examples.